krishnanand/takehome/README.md

 }
 ```

+** Response **

-The output returns a unique person identifier associated with the person.
+The response payload returns a unique person identifier associated with the person.

+● a status code of 200 OK
 ● Response Body Properties

 | Name | Type | Description |
 | :---         |     :---      | :--- |
 |personId| String   | Unique person identifier|

 The sample response body is